GUP Modified Hawking Radiation in Bumblebee Gravity: Greybody Factors of SBHBGM

-In this subsection, we shall employ the Newman-Penrose formalism \cite{40} to find the effective potential of the fermion fields propagating in the geometry of the SBHBGT.
+In this subsection, we shall employ the Newman-Penrose formalism \cite{40} to find the effective potential of the fermion fields propagating in the geometry of the SBHBGM.
 Chandrasekar-Dirac equations (CDEs) are given by \cite{Chandram}

 where $F_{1},$ $F_{2},$ $G_{1},$ and $G_{2}$ represent the components of the wave functions or the so-called Dirac spinors. $\varepsilon,$ $\rho$, $\pi,$ $\alpha,$ $\beta,$ $\tau,$ $\mu,$ and $\gamma$ are the spin coefficients, and a bar over a quantity denotes complex conjugation.
 The non-zero spin coefficients are found to be